 Assembly robots come in three configurations: six-axis articulated arms, four-axis “SCARA” robots, and the modern “Delta” configuration.
 Looking like a ceiling-mounted spider, the delta robot uses motors in the base to move three linked arms.
 This creates a machine with unrivaled acceleration and speed, although payloads are less than those of articulated designs.
 Conventionally, deltas only have three or four axes but FANUC can provide as many as six axes of motion on its M-1iA and M-2iA robots, making them ideal for high-speed robotic assembly.

-Assembly robots can be specified with vision systems and force sensing.
+Assembly automation can be specified with vision systems and force sensing.
 Vision can guide a robot to pick up a component from a conveyor, reducing or even eliminating the need for precise location, and visual serving lets a robot rotate or translate one piece to make it fit with another.
 Force sensing helps with part assembly operations like insertion, giving the robot controller feedback about how well parts are going together or how much force is being applied.
-Together, these sensing technologies make a robot assembly line cost effective for even relatively short production runs.
+Together, these sensing technologies make an automated production line cost effective for even relatively short production runs.

 Uses for Robotic Assembly